This information should not be interpreted as financial, tax or legal advice. Mortgage and loan rates are subject to change.

 Interest-only mortgages

 One benefit of this is that, on a like for like basis, the cost of monthly mortgage payments will be lower.
-This is because you are only covering the cost of borrowing the money to buy the property, you are not paying back the money you borrowed.
+This is because you are only covering the cost of borrowing the money to own the property, you are not paying back the money you borrowed.

 Incidental mortgage costs you may incur